GoogleChrome/developer.chrome.com/site/en/blog/wasmgc/index.md

 {% Glitch id="kotlin-wasm-image-viewer", height="900" %}

 {% Aside 'warning' %}
-The [Kotlin/Wasm image viewer](https://kotlin-wasm-image-viewer.glitch.me/) demo is fully rendered onto a `canvas` with no meaningful DOM tree that could be used to create an [accessibility tree](https://developer.mozilla.org/docs/Glossary/Accessibility_tree).
+In this early experimental stage, the [Kotlin/Wasm image viewer](https://kotlin-wasm-image-viewer.glitch.me/) demo is fully rendered onto a `canvas` with no meaningful DOM tree that could be used to create an [accessibility tree](https://developer.mozilla.org/docs/Glossary/Accessibility_tree).
 This means it's completely inaccessible to non-sighted users and breaks important browser features like find on page, translation, text selection, extensions, zooming, and link to text fragment.
 {% endAside %}

 ## Learn more about WasmGC